Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 Florence on Monday – Alternative Day Trip Itinerary

-As mentioned before, the two main museums in Florence – Accademia Gallery and Uffizi Gallery – are both closed on Mondays.
-So if you visit the city on a Monday and have just that one day in Florence, you’ll need a somewhat different itinerary.
+As mentioned before, the two main museums – the Accademia Gallery and Uffizi Gallery – are both closed on Mondays.
+So if you visit on a Monday and have just that one day in Florence, you’ll need a somewhat different itinerary.

-Here’s what your Monday in Florence could look like:
+Here’s what your Monday in Florence could look like (hours are just for your reference):

 • 9 am.
 Duomo Complex.
 Climb the dome, visit the Cathedral, the Baptistery, etc. (book your tickets in advance).